Spanly Docs

 Production deploy

-Helm, Kustomize, SSE pass-through, admin endpoints, and OTLP co-export.
+Helm, Kustomize, SSE pass-through, and admin endpoints.

 This page collects the patterns we recommend for running Spanly in production environments.